douira/resolution-editor/README.md

 This editor guides the creation of a correctly formatted resolution document.
 It was created in need of a better way of formatting and distributing resolutions for MUNOL.
 Feel free to make a pull request if you have something you'd like to contribute to this project.
 (If it's just a typo you can also just make an issue and I'll apply the change myself)

+## Contributing

+Thanks for wanting to contribute, that's great!
+However, it makes no sense to put work into this project as I'm working on a new version.
+If you have a great idea, you can still make an issue and I'll have a look.

 ## How to Install

 The app can be downloaded by cloning the repo with